 Links to OneNote Training Guides and Information

-The University currently has a pilot running with on-line training provider Lynda.com, for staff and research postgraduates.
-They have lots of high quality training resources on OneNote and Class OneNotes and we would recommend this as the first option for staff and research postgraduates.
-Link to the University’s page on the Lynda.com pilot.
+The University has purchased access to high quality learning resources from Linkedin Learning (formerly Lynda.com), for staff and research postgraduates.
+They have lots of training resources on OneNote and Class OneNotes and we would recommend this as the first option for staff and research postgraduates.
+Link to Linkedin.
+Log in with your University account e.g. firstname.lastname@example.org